 Return/Refund Policy: The submission fee will be refunded if the editorial decision on a submission is rendered more than 100 days after the receipt of the submission by the editorial office.
 This refund policy applies only to a manuscript’s first submission.
 The fee will also be refunded if the submission receives a desk rejection.

-When you have followed all the submission requirements above, including the disclosure statement, you can submit a new paper to The Journal of Finance here (to submit a revision, select “Resubmission” in Step 2) .
+When you have followed all the submission requirements above, including the disclosure statement, you can submit a new paper to The Journal of Finance here (to submit a revision, select “Resubmission” in Step 2.
 If you have nothing to disclose, this fact must be stated explicitly on the page after the title page (e.g., “I have nothing to disclose”).
-Otherwise the editor will not get to see your paper and it will be returned to you, causing unnecessary delay:
+Otherwise the editor will not get to see your paper and it will be returned to you, causing unnecessary delay.
+A disclosure statement is required for resubmissions, too.
+Currently about 50% of submissions are returned to authors immediately because the disclosure statement is missing.

 If you have questions or encounter problems with the submissions process, please email the Assistant Editor Wendy Washburn at email@example.com.